-WE ARE ALSO OPEN FOR THE TARANAKI GARDEN FESTIVAL FROM 27 OCTOBER THROUGH NOVEMBER 5
+WE ARE OPEN FOR THE TARANAKI GARDEN FESTIVAL FROM NOVEMBER 1 THROUGH NOVEMBER 10

 MAGNOLIA GROVE HISTORY